AnkitBarik/planetMagFields/doc/index.rst

 Welcome to planetMagFields' documentation!
 ===========================================

-`planetMagFields` is a package that provides an easy interface to plot and analyze planetary magnetic field data.
+`planetMagFields` is a package that provides an easy interface to plot and analyze planetary magnetic field data. `planetMagFields` is free and open source and is available at https://github.com/AnkitBarik/planetMagFields .

 The raw data from space missions are typically inverted to obtain 'Gauss coefficients', given by:

 .. math::
    :label: eqGauss